-Haunted History of Halloween DVD.
+Haunted History of Halloween documentary (now free on YouTube).
 Our family watched this documentary for several years in a row, and every time we got more out of it as we had covered a little more history.
 We like making the connections to our timeline studies.
 They have a several history documentaries on the holidays, so if you like this one, be sure to check out their Christmas Unwrapped.

 Monsterific Math Picks

 The Number Devil: A Mathematical Adventure by Hans Magnus Enzensberger.
 Both my kids loved this book – great for upper elementary to middle school ages.
 Description: In twelve dreams, Robert, a boy who hates math, meets a Number Devil, who leads him to discover the amazing world of numbers: infinite numbers, prime numbers, Fibonacci numbers, numbers that magically appear in triangles, and numbers that expand without .
 As we dream with him, we are taken further and further into mathematical theory, where ideas eventually take flight, until everyone-from those who fumble over fractions to those who solve complex equations in their heads-winds up marveling at what numbers can do.